 Goal What we will do Healthier population Deliver the Joint Health and Wellbeing Strategy and related strategies (such as the Obesity Strategy), working in partnership to move the focus from reactively supporting people's health needs to prevention of ill health and early intervention (e.g. through NHS Health Checks, health trainers and Active Health services).
 Work with employers to deliver workplace health initiatives and work with schools to implement the Healthy Schools Programme for improved physical and emotional health.
 Work with communities to encourage and facilitate activities such as participation in the Big Pledge and Big Spring Clean; and to increase the number of smoke free play parks so Wiltshire can become smoke free.
-Good countryside access and cycling and walking opportunities Promote our footpath toolkit to support volunteers, walking groups and countryside events.
-Promotion of events such as park runs.
-Invest in cycle paths and parks and work through the planning system to ensure these are incorporated in new developments.
+Good countryside access Promote our footpath toolkit to support volunteers, walking groups and and cycling and walking countryside events.
+Promotion of events such as park runs. opportunities Invest in cycle paths and parks and work through the planning system to ensure these are incorporated in new developments.
 Support local decision makers with tools to address environments that create weight gain.
-Improved provision through campuses, sports and leisure centres and community hubs (including libraries and cultural engagement) Deliver new campuses in Pewsey and Melksham and new community hubs in Devizes and Royal Wootton Bassett (that reflect the success of the Calne Community Hub); and work with Sport England to ensure local communities have appropriate overall access to public and private leisure facilities.
-Provide increased opportunities for people of all ages and abilities in Wiltshire to improve their levels of physical and mental wellbeing participation and activity.
+Improved provision Deliver new campuses in Pewsey and Melksham and new community hubs through campuses, in Devizes and Royal Wootton Bassett (that reflect the success of the Calne sports and leisure Community Hub); and work with Sport England to ensure local communities centres and community have appropriate overall access to public and private leisure facilities. hubs (including libraries Provide increased opportunities for people of all ages and abilities in and cultural engagement) Wiltshire to improve their levels of physical and mental wellbeing participation and activity.
 Review the future leisure provision to support getting people active.